Lt. Michael Byrd Shot and Killed Ashli Babbitt

-There is nothing preventing the USCP from releasing the full investigative report with the name of Ashli Babbitt’s shooter redacted.
+There is nothing preventing the USCP from releasing the full investigative report on the shooting of Ashli Babbitt – but that investigation has been completely suppressed.

 “There is also in human nature a resentment of injury, and indignation against wrong.
 A love of truth and a veneration of virtue.” —John Adams (1775)